adap/flower/doc/source/tutorial-quickstart-huggingface.rst

     $ flower-superlink --insecure

 FL systems usually have a server and multiple clients.
-We therefore need to start multiple `SuperNode`s, one for each client, respectively.
+We therefore need to start multiple `SuperNodes`, one for each client, respectively.
 First, we open a new terminal and start the first `SuperNode` using the :code:`flower-client-app` command.

 .. code-block:: shell